DRIVING IN CAMBODIA

 This is an area that needs a category all by itself!!

 Whoa!!!
 Is there a system in the chaos?!?!
-Modos (little motorcycles) and motorized tuk-tuk carts everywhere!! (as well as cars!)
+Motos (little motorcycles) and motorized tuk-tuk carts are everywhere!! (as well as cars!)
 Probably a 10:5:1 ratio.
 Need to turn left?
 Just cross over three lanes and do it now!
 Need to go around someone slower than you?
-Cross into the oncoming lane or pass on the right!
+Cross into the oncoming lane or pass on the dirt on the right!
 No problem!
 Need to merge?
 Don’t wait, just edge in with confidence!
 Lanes?
 Nonexistent!
+Two marked lanes become 6 at a light!
+Barrier in the center of the road or need to go a short distance the other way?
+Just drive against the upcoming traffic on their side!
 A red light?
-May or may not be observed.
+May or may not be observed!
 Need to turn right on a red light?
 Don't wait - just join the dozens and dozens of others going through the gas station lot on the corner!

-The loads on the modos and in the tuk-tuks are an amazing feat - large loads of produce, wide building supplies, precariously placed boxes, people and more people all crammed in.
-Many modos also have little trailers pulled behind them, too.
-On one modo I saw a family of five - 2 little children in front, then the father driving, then the mother side-saddled with newborn in arms!
+The loads on the motos and in the tuk-tuks are an amazing feat - large loads of produce, wide building supplies, precariously placed boxes, people and more people all crammed in.
+Many motos also have trailers pulled behind them, too, or even a cart at the side.
+On one moto I saw a family of five - 2 little children in front, then the father driving, then the mother at the back side-saddled with a newborn baby in arms!
 This is a common sight!

 Surprisingly, after just a week of driving in the traffic, there is a method!
 I think it feels like being in a crowd of people where there is this “dance” of interaction, weaving in and out.
 It is a slow and deliberate flow, as a river winding its way.
 The traffic rarely stops; it just keeps merging in and out.
+The motos are like little honeybees working their way between any empty space.
 And there is no road rage; if you hear a honk, it is simply a warning that they are passing.
 Even in this area of daily living, they are courteous.
 The driving DOES make sense in its own crazy way!!!

 Comments